SpaceApps2016/Resources/README.md

 # Space Apps 2016 Challenge Resources

 Use the following resources to supplement your solutions to each Space Apps challenge!
 Each challenge appears in one of six categories: Technology, Aeronautics, Space Station, Solar System, Earth, or Journey to Mars.
 Contact the challenge owners from the Space Apps challenge website for clarifications.
+Also consider searching https://code.nasa.gov/#/ and https://software.nasa.gov/advancedsearch.

 ***
 ##Technology